spotify pixel

 Everett was a “lifelong atheist,” according to The Many Worlds of Hugh Everett III (2010) by Peter Byrne.
 During his time at the Catholic university, Everett “drove devout Jesuits to distraction with scientific questioning” and even caused one of his professors to lose his faith after presenting a logical proof against the existence of God (quoted in The Many Worlds of Hugh Everett III).

-He died in 1982 at age 51 of a heart attack and had been in poor health from smoking, drinking and obesity.
+He died at age 51 of a heart attack after having been in poor health from smoking, drinking and obesity.
 In Mark Oliver Everett’s memoir, Things the Grandchildren Should Know (2008), he wrote, “My dad, who was a devout atheist, had once told my mom that he wanted his remains to be thrown out in the trash.”
-His wife kept his ashes in an urn for a few years before allegedly complying with his wishes.
-D. 1982.
+His wife kept his ashes in an urn to comply with his wishes.
+(D. 1982)

 “Because of his loudly avowed atheism, he was labeled ‘the heretic’ by devout classmates.”